Current and most

 is used.
 While for some models this provides satisfactory results, for other

-models, such as monetary policy models which take into
+models, such as monetary policy models which take into account the fact that

-account the fact that nominal interest rates cannot be negative, or
+nominal interest rates cannot be negative, or models of uncertainty shocks,

-models of uncertainty shocks, nonlinearities are important and need to be
+nonlinearities are important and need to be accounted for.

 This project